pepelsbey/pepelsbey.dev/src/articles/jumping-html-tags/index.md

 > &lt;/p&gt; attempted to close &lt;p&gt; that was already automatically closed by &lt;ul&gt;

+There’s a special case here: Vue, when paired with some SSR engine like [Nuxt](https://nuxtjs.org/), might also report “[hydration mismatch](https://vuejs.org/guide/scaling-up/ssr.html#hydration-mismatch)” errors.
+Not the best error name, but at least it tries to warn you.
+But that’s not the case with the plain Vue.

 ### Do what you tell them

 <p class="frameworks">